Douglas Costa: International career

+Costa was part of the under-20 team in the 2009 FIFA U-20 World Cup hosted by Egypt.
+In the tournament, Brazil reached the final match against Ghana, losing in the penalty shoot-out.
+Costa was one of the three Brazilians to score their penalty kicks.

 In November 2014, Costa was called up to the Brazil national team for the first time by coach Dunga, making his international debut against Turkey in Istanbul.

 In May 2015, Costa was included in Brazil's 23-man squad for the 2015 Copa América.
 In the team's opening match, he came on as a substitute for Diego Tardelli and scored a stoppage-time winning goal against Peru, his first for the Seleção.
 In the quarter-final against Paraguay in Concepción, he replaced former Shakhtar teammate Willian for the final 30 minutes of a 1–1 draw, and then missed in the penalty shoot-out which eliminated Brazil.
 On 17 November, Costa scored his second goal for Brazil in 3–0 victory against Peru for 2018 FIFA World Cup qualification.

 Costa was initially included in Brazil's squad for the Copa América Centenario, but was forced to withdraw from the squad in late May 2016 after sustaining an injury to his left thigh; he was replaced by Kaká.

 On 14 June 2016, then-technical director Gilmar Rinaldi for the Brazilian Football Confederation, "shortly after he was sacked", stated that Bayern would let Costa play at the 2016 Summer Olympics.

 In May 2018, he was named in Tite's final 23-man squad for the 2018 FIFA World Cup in Russia.